What’s today’s special?

 Another woman living in the same house sympathised with Minh’s plight.
 Risking pernicious repercussions, she enabled Minh to escape and contacted the police to rescue her mother.
 With both of them safe in a shelter, Minh would not stop blaming herself.
 Not only did she fail to alleviate her family’s burdens, her actions got everyone into hot soup.

-Upon the conclusion of the legal trial months later, Minh and her mother finally returned home to Vietnam.
-With Hagar’s guidance, she understands the importance of an education and is currently completing a course in culinary arts, cooking up dreams of having her very own restaurant.
+Upon the conclusion of the legal trial months later, Minh and her mother finally returned home.
+With HAGAR’s guidance, she understands the importance of an education and is currently completing a course in culinary arts, cooking up dreams of having her very own restaurant.

 Our Empower Campaign helps women like Minh in their journey of recovery.
 For just $50 a month, you can provide them with the necessary skills and support to start a whole new life.